horizontalsystems/blockchain-crypto-guides/DeFi/4-making-money-defi.md

 > Finding good, reliable, decentralized projects that can deliver requires a lot of research and a fairly solid understanding of the ecosystem.

+The most important skill you can develop for engaging with DeFi is due diligence.
+Once you know how to research platforms and projects, you’ll be able to protect yourself from scams and embarrassing mistakes.

+Here are a few tips on how to research DeFi projects for investment purposes:

+- Familiarize yourself with fundamentals of storing and using cryptocurrencies.
+- Get familiar with how DeFi services operate.
+- Make sure you understand what you are buying and what the risks are.
+- Look for well-respected sources before making any financial decisions.
+- Be wary of anything that make promises that seem 'too good to be true'.
+- Don't ever invest more than you can afford to lose!

 Keep in mind that over the long run majority of DeFi projects are going to fail.
 Moreover, there are a lot of scam projects built for the sole purpose of tricking people in buying a token which represents no value and cannot be used for anything.

 ## 2. Trading DeFi